ai-forever/MERA/docs/dataset_cards/en/ruhumaneval.md

 The dataset is aimed at measuring the functional correctness of code generation based on information from the function's documentation lines — a text description of the function's operation and several examples of results for different input data.

 **Warning:** This is a diagnostic dataset with an open test and is not used for general model evaluation on the benchmark.
+Results on the HumanEval and ruHumanEval datasets cannot be directly compared with each other.

 **Keywords:** PLP, programming, Python